Upscaling from ab initio atomistic simulations to electrode scale: The case of manganese hexacyanoferrate, a cathode material for Na-ion batteries: Results and discussion

 The final MTP training set comprises 3,593 structures containing a total of 1,500,221 atoms, sampled across the full range of sodium concentrations.
 Fig.~\ref{fig:fig_3}a presents a histogram of the configuration distribution as a function of sodium content.
 Pre-training data and configurations generated from AIMD and GCMC-MD are shown in orange and blue, respectively.
 The training set provides comprehensive coverage across all sodium concentrations, with higher sampling density at $x = 2$ and $x = 0$ because the initial structures for GCMC-MD active learning were either fully sodiated or fully desodiated.

 Fig.~\ref{fig:fig_3}b shows the energy distribution of structures in the training, demonstrating the wide energy dispersion that reflects the structural diversity captured during sampling.
 It is evident that NPT AIMD alone is insufficient to sample the complete phase space.
 However, it provides the MTP model with essential atomistic environmental information, enabling more efficient sampling during GCMC-MD.
 Fig.~\ref{fig:fig_3}c and \ref{fig:fig_3}d present scatter plots comparing MTP-predicted versus DFT-calculated forces and energies, respectively.
+The forces and energies prediction error histograms are shown in Fig.~\ref{fig:fig_3}e and Fig.~\ref{fig:fig_3}f.
+Over 81\% of force errors fall within 0.2~eV/\AA, while over 81\% of energy errors per atom remain within 0.03~eV/atom.
+This level of accuracy is within the acceptable range for capturing the lattice vibrations and ionic diffusion behavior of Prussian Blue analogs at the temperatures studied.

 Despite having elevated root mean square errors (RMSEs) of 0.989~eV/\AA\ for forces and 0.0232~eV/atom for energies—values that exceed those typically reported for well-converged MLIPs trained on equilibrium structures (RMSE energy error: $\sim$0.01~meV/atom, RMSE force error: $\sim$0.20~eV/\AA\ \cite{ref15})—the trained MTP demonstrates robust transferability.
 It captures the entire range of atomistic environments, with forces spanning from 0 up to 150~eV/\AA, significantly exceeding the force range (usually up to 10~eV/\AA) reported in other MLIP studies \cite{ref33, ref34}.